I have to admit, I’ve been neglecting quite a few things recently.

 But what would I have had to give up in order to accomplish all of those things?

-That is the thing which truly made my inactivity not bother me in the least.
+That is the thing that truly made my inactivity not bother me in the least.

 You see, I have come to realize in the big picture, time isn’t money (although some people will look at the small picture and argue the opposite).